mqq-marek/ProjectEuler-254/README.md

 83:2999999999, increase:1000000000

 So we can compute sg(i+1) as sum of:
-- digits_sum(prefix for i+1) - we can eliminate computing f_value % 9! and
+- digits_sum(prefix for i+1) -
+  we can eliminate computing f_value % 9! and
   make 162 elements prefix table as prefixes goes in cycle of i % 162
 - 9*numbers of digits 9 in sg(i)
 - additional amount of 9 digits based on increase value (increase // 9!) -
   we have divide operation here, but we can do it once every 9 steps as 9 increases are the same next we have next 9 increases 10 times higher
 - carry which is 0 or 1.
+  Integer divide by the same offset value gives sometimes 1 increase as you need to account also remainder from previous step divide..
-Integer divide and modulo gives 1 increase when divide when remainder is smaller than in previous step.
+  Simply when divide remainder in current step is smaller than remainder in previous step we have additional 1 in divide result..
-  Again it is base 162 elements cyle, when dividing f_value by 9!, so we keep this value in the same table.
+  Again it is base 162 elements cycle, when dividing f_value by 9!, so we keep this value in the same table.

 ``` python
 def sum_sg_mod(n, m):